joserodpt/RealLogin/README.md

 </div>

 Welcome to the **RealLogin plugin**!
-This is a brand new auth plugin.
+This is an GUI auth plugin.
 It aims to be lightweight and simple to use.
 Try it for yourself!

 ----